waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ![Oct-13-2019_11-43-58](uploads/418f8bb6a2f2a7d6f455981b221ffac9/Oct-13-2019_11-43-58.gif)

 #### *Inferring using food eaten*
-Fortunately our agent was very good at inferring opponent position use our [goal recognition technique](/3.2 Heuristic Search Algorithms).
+Fortunately our agent was very good at inferring the opponent position using our [goal recognition technique](/3.2 Heuristic Search Algorithms).
 As evidenced below, our orange defensive agent was able to identify the blue agent was in its territory once it ate some food.

 ![goal_Rec](uploads/3b95db5c7868d5f9e333d56f4bcf0d2a/goal_Rec.gif)